 After passing a loading area for the jaunting cars, I continued south.
 The trail goes by a few houses and some trees before passing into a wild mountainous area.

 At .5 miles (.8 km), the trail passes MacGillycuddy Reeks Mountain access point (Strickeen).
-This trailhead provides access for hiking into the mountains which flank the Gap of Dunloe.
+This trailhead provides access for hiking into the mountains which flank either side of the gap.

 I would *love* to hike into the MacGillycuddy Reeks Mountains sometime but I’ll have to save that for another visit.